A guide to implement the Shipping API

 The first time the user tries to finalize their purchase by pressing the buy button, the Klarna Shipping Assistant validates the selected shipping option with

 POST /shipment.
-Finalizing can fail for a number of reasons (for example, the payment method is rejected), so this is not a guarantee that the shipment is final.
-Depending on details explained in the next section, next attempts to finalize might instead be realised as
+Finalizing can fail for several reasons (for example, the payment method is rejected), so this is not a guarantee that the shipment is final.
+Depending on the details mentioned in the next section, subsequent attempts to finalize might be realized as

 PUT /shipment/<shipment ID>.